 The tour is free and individually accessible.

 The cave is quite cold in summer as well.
-In summer, pack at least one sweater and long pants and socks, in winter you should bring a coat.
+In summer, pack at least one sweater, long pants and socks; in winter you should bring a coat.
 The average temperature in the cave is 12 ° C.

 Exploration of Skocjan

-Although during the tour you will get more information about which sections of the cave were discovered when and how, we will tell you a few things in advance.
+Although during the tour you will get more information about which sections of the cave were discovered and how we would tell you a few things in advance.

-The cave was discovered by local explorers in the 1800s, when in 1890 they reached the shores of Mrtvo jezero (the Dead Lake).
+Local explorers discovered the cave in the 1800s when in 1890, they reached the shores of Mrtvo jezero (the Dead Lake).
 Of course, at that time, they had no idea that the largest cave system in Europe had been found.

 What can you do in the area?

 Divaca is the closest town to the caves.
-You will find a train station and a bus station here, but if you come by car, you will not need to use them.
+You will find a train and bus station here, but if you come by car, you will not need to use them.

-Surprisingly, there are many flora and fauna which lives around the cave; of course, the number one inhabitants are bats.
+Surprisingly, many flora and fauna live around the cave; of course, the number one inhabitants are bats.